 Iron requirement: How much do we need per day?

-Is iron deficiency a women's problem?
+Is iron deficiency predominantly a concern for women?

-Two types of iron and their special features
+Two types of iron and their specifics

-- Green leafy vegetables: Spinach, kale, chard and broccoli are excellent sources of iron, as are the herbs basil, dill and parsley – they are also rich in iron.
+- Green leafy vegetables: Spinach, kale, chard, and broccoli are excellent sources of iron, as are the herbs basil, dill, and parsley—they are also rich in iron.

 Which foods promote iron absorption?